 Disclaimers:Electricity is dangerous.
 Mistakes can cause injury and be expensive.
 Find out how to work on electrical components safely...

-Wiring the Mesa 7i76e
+Connecting components to the Mesa 7i76e

 You can click through the tabs below to see how I wired up different components to the Mesa 7i76e.
 I included some tips like how to wire an NPN vs PNP switches to the Mesa board and what is going on with all the different jumpers.